dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Other Services/Azure Compute Services.md

 ### Azure Virtual Machine

-Provides pre-prepared images from Azure Marketplace
+**Components**: VM Size, Networking, OS Image, Virtual Disk (VHD)
-Can create custom image as per requirement with custom services, runtime, apps, etc. and save in storage
+Allows to use custom image that are created and save in Blob storage
-Azure VM will provision VMs based on these images that can then be accessed by end users
 Max Nodes : 1

 It is IaaS (Infrastructure as a Service)
 We have total control over the OS and the services
 Does not provide autoscaling
-VMs are charged for even when they are in Stopped state (Storage Cost of the data that is stored on the VM disc)
+VMs are are billed even in the Stopped state (Storage Cost of the data that is stored on the VM disc)

 Best suited for:
 * Custom software requiring custom configuration
 * Lift and Shift (Moving On premises services to the Cloud as it is)

-Application/Scenarios:

-* Web apps & Web services
-* Databases
-* Jump box
-* Servers
-* Gateways, etc.
+Application/Scenarios: Web apps, Databases, Jump box, etc.

+VM Provisioning
+**Azure CLI**: Separate command required for creating VM and opening port
+**PowerShell**: Credentials objects needs to be created which is passed to the command to create VM.
+Port can be opened in the same command itself

 ### Virtual Machine Scale Set